Christmas Day is a time to gather with family and friends to rejoice in the yuletide spirit.

-A recent decision of the NSW Court of Criminal Appeal provides some guidance on the parameters of ‘grievous bodily harm’.
+A decision of the NSW Court of Criminal Appeal last year provides some guidance on the parameters of ‘grievous bodily harm’.

 The judgment in R v Swan of 5th May 2016 involved an appeal by Dean Matthew Swan who was convicted by a jury of ‘recklessly causing grievous bodily harm’.